This article originally appeared on VICE Alps

-At this point, most liberally minded people believe that sexual orientation isn't a choice—from Lady Gaga to the US Supreme Court, the dominant belief is that you are born with your sexuality.
+At this point, most liberally-minded people believe that sexual orientation isn't a choice – from Lady Gaga to the US Supreme Court, the dominant belief is that you are born with your sexuality.
 But there are still some people on both sides of LGBT issues who believe that homosexuality is a choice.
-Feminist writer Julie Bindel has argued that some people choose to be gay, while many Republican presidential candidates in the US, as well as some Tory politicians in the UK, argue the same, as a way to deny gay people rights.
+Feminist writer Julie Bindel has argued that some people choose to be gay, while many Republican presidential candidates in the US, as well as some Tory backbenchers in the UK, argue the same as a way to deny gay people rights.

 So let's just imagine for a moment that this unlikely grouping of radical feminists and homophobes were right.
 Would anyone choose to be gay?
 To live a life subject to discrimination and bullying and, in some countries, even violence?
-Would anyone choose to risk being rejected by his or her own family?
+Would anyone choose to risk being rejected by their own family?
 Gay and lesbian teens are four times more likely to commit suicide than straight kids.
-Eating disorders, loneliness, substance abuse, and depression are still pervasive among LGBT youth worldwide.
+Eating disorders, loneliness, substance abuse and depression are still pervasive among LGB youth worldwide.
 Who would want that kind of life?

 I asked some other gay men if they would rather be gay or straight.

 "I talked about this once with a friend, who said he would get the injection that made you straight if it existed.
 I think if I had the choice, I wouldn't really want to be straight.
 It would definitely be exciting to try it out for a week but I think I would get bored quite fast.
 I think there is a reason for everything and if I'd been straight from the beginning, I may have had an easier childhood but also no sense of humour – or wouldn't be able to take criticism as well today.
 But who can even say that!

 Aside from all that, as mundane as it sounds, I enjoy a lot of aspects of "gay" culture – movies like Priscilla and Queen of the Desert or trashy pop.
 And I think I would lose all of that if I were straight."